Home Compare MBG.DE vs UHR.SW

 Valuation

-On valuation, Mercedes-Benz Group AG ranks near the top of the group; The Swatch Group AG sits in the weaker half.
+Mercedes-Benz Group AG ranks near the top of the group on valuation; The Swatch Group AG sits in the weaker half.

-Mercedes-Benz Group AG sits in the stronger part of the group on profitability, while The Swatch Group AG is closer to mid-pack.
+On growth, Mercedes-Benz Group AG is positioned higher in the group, while The Swatch Group AG is closer to the middle.

 Valuation — Dominant Gap